stETH (STETH) Trading 27.7% Higher Over Last Week

-stETH (CURRENCY:STETH) traded 3.1% lower against the U.S. dollar during the 1 day period ending at 10:00 AM ET on July 21st.
-One stETH coin can now be purchased for about $704.92 or 0.02458680 BTC on popular exchanges.
-During the last week, stETH has traded up 27.7% against the U.S. dollar. stETH has a total market capitalization of $5.39 million and approximately $93,146.00 worth of stETH was traded on exchanges in the last 24 hours.
+stETH (CURRENCY:STETH) traded down 3.1% against the dollar during the 24 hour period ending at 16:00 PM E.T. on July 24th.
+Over the last seven days, stETH has traded up 27.7% against the dollar.
+One stETH coin can now be bought for about $704.92 or 0.02458680 BTC on cryptocurrency exchanges. stETH has a total market capitalization of $5.39 million and approximately $93,146.00 worth of stETH was traded on exchanges in the last 24 hours.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.